FAIR-by-Design-Methodology/FAIR-by-Design_ToT/resources/Stage 6 – Verify/19-Final QA check/19-finalQA.md

 In addition to the checklists the external QA reviewer should also ensure that the course on the Skill4EOSC learning platform is working properly.

-This must be done before the scheduled training (if the course is instructor-led) takes place.
+For instructor-led trainings and courses this must be done before the scheduled training takes place.
 For these purposes the external QA reviewer should assume the role of a learner and try to:

 - access the course information
 - self-enroll in the course